 - Greater customer experiences: Edge AI gives a solution to one of the most prevailing problems – latency.
 Low latency and real-time insights help in building great customer experiences.

 In an interview at Edge AI Summit, fellow VP and CTO Watson, IBM, said that traditional IoT devices are getting powerful.
 New technologies like 5G networks are enabling new possibilities.
 With all this, the consumers are getting more demanding in terms of data protection and improved experiences.
 This, in turn, is driving the need to move AI and other analytics closer to where data is created, and user experience is delivered.

 Edge AI Summit took place last year in the month of December at San Francisco, USA.
 The event discussed the challenges and opportunities of distributed intelligence and explored the newly found AI adoption across the globe.

 With AI on the edge, we can expect a lot of changes underway.
-This includes growth and demand for IoT devices, emergence of 5G networks, smart devices etc. As the companies increasingly make their systems ‘smart’, the market will make significant gains to keep up with the computing needs of these smart platforms.
+This includes growth and demand for IoT devices, the emergence of 5G networks, smart devices etc. As the companies increasingly make their systems ‘smart’, the market will make significant gains to keep up with the computing needs of these smart platforms.

-Coming back to edge, it is no longer in a proof-of-concept phase.
-Entering in the mainstream adoption, edge will grow at a CAGR of 41%.
+Coming back to the edge, it is no longer in a proof-of-concept phase.
+Entering in the mainstream adoption, the edge will grow at a CAGR of 41%.
 Businesses will keep adopting edge strategies to make their operations better and enable real-time performance of their networks.